Tearth/Proxima-b/README.md

 * AI vs FICS (Free Internet Chess Server)

 # Used algorithms
-* negamax search - simplify implementation of minmax algorithm
+* negamax search - simple implementation of minmax algorithm
 * alpha-beta pruning - decreases the number of nodes parsed by the negamax
 * transposition tables - cache for parsed positions, prevents from double calculation of node
 * iterative deepening - iterative increasing of maximal depth